MatchuPitchu/react-summary/Readme.md

 - use `React.memo()` to avoid unnessecary re-execution of a component

-  - then component is only re-executed if props really changed with new values -> works well with `primitive values`
+  - then component is only re-executed if props really changed and have new values -> works well with `primitive values`

   - for `reference values` like objects/functions/arrays that you pass as props to child components comparison doesn't work, because with every re-execution the obj/fn/arr is recreated and so references are new and cannot be compared -> solution `useCallback Hook`